-Although every effort is made by Reception staff to encourage clients who are applying for CAAP to also apply for CalFresh and Medi-Cal, a review is necessary at the time of the Intake appointment.
-At the time of Intake appointment, workers will:
+Although every effort is made by Reception staff to encourage clients who are applying for CAAP to also apply for CalFresh and Medi-Cal, a review is necessary at the time of Initial Intake.
+At the time of Initial Intake, workers will:

-- 1. Ask the client during the Intake appointment, if the client has an active CalFresh and Medi-Cal case or has made an appointment to apply. - 2.
-If the client is not active or there is no pending application, instruct the client to apply for CalFresh and Medi-Cal within 3 work days of Intake appointment and be interviewed by a CalFresh and Medi-Cal worker prior to Approval. - New CalFresh and Medi-Cal clients should schedule an appointment to apply for CalFresh and Medi-Cal with Reception. - Clients who have been discontinued from CalFresh and Medi-Cal as of the end of the previous calendar month should contact CalFresh and Medi-Cal for possible restoration of benefits. - 3.
+- 1. Ask the client during the Initial Intake interview if he has an active CalFresh and Medi-Cal case or has made an appointment to apply. - 2.
+If the client is not active or there is no pending application, instruct the client to apply for CalFresh and Medi-Cal within 3 work days of Initial Intake and be interviewed by a CalFresh and Medi-Cal worker prior to Approval. - New CalFresh and Medi-Cal clients should schedule an appointment to apply for CalFresh and Medi-Cal with Reception. - Clients who have been discontinued from CalFresh and Medi-Cal as of the end of the previous calendar month should contact CalFresh and Medi-Cal for possible restoration of benefits. - 3.
 If the client wants to apply for CalFresh and/or Medi-Cal, re-route the client's ticket to Reception via Q-Flow.
 Instruct the client to wait for his ticket number to be called and to inform Reception that he wants to apply for CalFresh and/or Medi-Cal.